seamplex/feenox/doc/introduction.md

 in such a way that the input is a near-English text file that defines the problem to be solved.

+One of the main features of this allegedly particular design basis is that **simple problems ought to have simple inputs** (_rule of simplicity_) or, quoting Alan Kay, “simple things should be simple, complex things should be possible.”

 ```include
 thermal1d.md